Learning to Solve PDEs on Neural Shape Representations: Introduction

-In summary, our main contributions are: \begin{itemize}[leftmargin=*] \item Introducing a novel mesh-free, end-to-end differentiable solver for surface PDEs operating directly on both neural and classical surface representations. \item A lightweight, shape-conditioned network trained on a single shape that implicitly learns the narrow-band extension without per-shape optimization. \item Extensive evaluation showing generalization across unseen shapes, topologies, and representations, with competitive accuracy and speed on heat and Poisson equation.
+In summary, our main contributions are: \begin{itemize}[leftmargin=*] \item Introducing a novel mesh-free, end-to-end differentiable solver for surface PDEs operating directly on both neural and classical surface representations. \item A lightweight, shape-conditioned network trained on a single shape that implicitly learns the local narrow-band extension without per-shape optimization, \camready{enabling gradient-based optimization as a differentiable PDE layer.} \item Extensive evaluation showing generalization across unseen shapes, topologies, input functions, and different shape representations{representations, and input functions}, with competitive accuracy and speed solving the heat diffusion{on the heat} and Poisson equation. \end{itemize}